swapnil-gawali/Postgres-Commands/README.md

 SELECT * FROM <table_name> WHERE interest / <numeric_value> = 0
 ```

-* Search using Date Values
+* Search using date values
 ```sql
 SELECT * FROM <table_name> WHERE date > '<YEAR-MONTH-DAY>'
 ```